-We have revised certain elements of our 2013 financial guidance.
-For the full year of 2013, we now expect EPS to be in the range of \$4.28 to \$4.38.
+We have narrowed our 2013 EPS guidance and revised our capital expenditure estimate for 2013.
+All other elements of our 2013 financial guidance remain unchanged.
+For the full year of 2013, we now expect EPS to be in the range of \$4.33 to \$4.38.
 We still anticipate that total revenue will be between \$22.6 billion and \$23.4 billion.
-Despite the initial impact of the U.S. Cymbalta patent expiration in the fourth quarter of 2013 and the loss of the anticipated 15 percent revenue-sharing obligation on worldwide exenatide sales, we expect overall revenue growth, driven by a portfolio of products including Humalog, Humulin, Cialis, Strattera, Forteo, Alimta, Cymbalta outside the U.S., Effient, Tradjenta, and Axiron®, as well as animal health products.
+We expect overall revenue growth in 2013, driven by a portfolio of products including Humalog, Humulin, Cialis, Strattera, Forteo, Alimta, Cymbalta outside the U.S., Effient, Trajenta, and Axiron®, as well as animal health products.
 In addition, significant revenue growth is expected in the emerging markets, particularly China, while a weaker Japanese yen will dampen revenue growth in Japan.
+For the fourth quarter of 2013, we estimate that U.S. sales of Cymbalta will be approximately \$500 million, reflecting the loss of U.S. patent exclusivity on December 11, 2013.
+In addition, this estimate includes substantial reserves for expected future returns of product.
+This estimate is subject to variability based upon a variety of factors, including product demand prior to the loss of patent exclusivity, as well as the speed and magnitude of revenue erosion after the loss of patent exclusivity.

-We now anticipate that gross margin as a percent of revenue will be approximately 79 percent.
-Marketing, selling, and administrative expenses are now expected to be in the range of \$7.0 billion to \$7.2 billion.
-Research and development expense is now expected to be in the range of \$5.3 billion.
+We still anticipate that gross margin as a percent of revenue will be approximately 79 percent.
+Marketing, selling, and administrative expenses are still expected to be in the range of \$7.0 billion to \$7.2 billion.
+Research and development expenses are still expected to be in the range of \$5.3 billion to \$5.5 billion.
 Other-net, (income) expense is still expected to be in a range between \$440 million and \$590 million of income.
-We still anticipate capital expenditures of approximately \$900 million.
+Capital expenditures are now anticipated to be approximately \$1.0 billion.